richardbiely/gaia-ecs/README.md

 ### Archetype lifespan

-Once all entites of given archetype are deleted (and as a result all chunks in the archetypes are empty), the archetype stays alive for another 127 ticks of ecs::World::update().
+Once all entities of given archetype are deleted (and as a result all chunks in the archetypes are empty), the archetype stays alive for another 127 ticks of ecs::World::update().
 However, there might be cases where this behavior is insufficient.
 Maybe you want the archetype deleted faster, or you want to keep it around forever.

-For instance, you might often end up deleting all entites of a given archetype only to create new ones seconds later.
+For instance, you might often end up deleting all entities of a given archetype only to create new ones seconds later.
 In this case, keeping the archetype around can have several performance benefits:
 1) no need to recreate the archetype
 2) no need to rematch queries with the archetype